shanejorr/usincometaxes/README.md

 Optional columns can be found in the help documentation of `taxsim_calculate_taxes()` under the section `Optional columns`.
 Use `?taxsim_calculate_taxes` to access the help documentation.

+## Upload and download method

+FTP or SSH can be used to upload and retrieve information to and from the TAXSIM server.
+This is set with the `upload_method` parameter to `taxsim_calculate_taxes()` and defaults to FTP.
+Behind the scenes, FTP uses the `RCurl` package and SSH issues an SSH command to the operating system.

 ## Giving credit